-If physicians limit their practice, refuse to accept individuals as patients, or end a physician-patient relationship on the basis of moral or religious belief, the College expects physicians to do the following11:
+The College has its own expectations for physicians who limit their practice, refuse to accept individuals as patients, or end a physician-patient relationship on the basis of moral or religious belief.

+In these situations, the College expects physicians to do the following:13

 - Communicate clearly and promptly about any treatments or procedures the physician chooses not to provide because of his or her moral or religious beliefs. - Provide information about all clinical options that may be available or appropriate based on the patient's clinical needs or concerns.
-Physicians must not withhold information about the existence of a procedure or treatment because providing that procedure or giving advice about it conflicts with their religious or moral beliefs. - Treat the patients or potential patients seeking or requiring the treatment or procedure with respect.
-This means that physicians should not express personal judgements about the beliefs, lifestyle, identity or characteristics of a patient or potential patient.
-This also means that physicians should not promote their own religious beliefs when interacting with patients, nor should they seek to convert existing or potential patients to their own religion. - Tell patients about their right to see another physician with whom they can discuss their situation and ensure they have sufficient information to exercise that right.
-If patients or potential patients cannot readily make their own arrangements to see another doctor or health care provider, physicians must ensure arrangements are made, without delay, for another doctor to take over their care.
+Physicians must not withhold information about the existence of a procedure or treatment because providing that procedure or giving advice about it conflicts with their religious or moral beliefs. - Treat patients or individuals who wish to become patients with respect when they are seeking or requiring the treatment or procedure.
+This means that physicians should not express personal judgments about the beliefs, lifestyle, identity or characteristics of a patient or an individual who wishes to become a patient.
+This also means that physicians should not promote their own religious beliefs when interacting with patients, nor should they seek to convert existing patients or individuals who wish to become patients to their own religion. - Advise patients or individuals who wish to become patients that they can see another physician with whom they can discuss their situation and in some circumstances, help the patient or individual make arrangements to do so.